-Restored and built well over twenty five years ago, this motorcycle sports an original Harley Davidson Twin Cam low end from the late John Cameron collection.
-Eight valve cylinders produced by the late Steven Wright and a Chadwell board track race frame.
-Original front end, fuel tank and other components make up this very rare and highly collectable motorcycle.
-This motorcycle has just come off of a fifteen year long static display at the Peterson Museum in Los Angeles, CA. and has been featured in a number of books, magazines and posters.
-Case number 18.8V.1 can be viewed on the left side of motor below the cylinders.
+Built well over 25 years ago, this racer sports an original Harley Davidson Twin Cam low end from the late John Cameron collection, eight valve cylinders produced by the late Steven Wright and a Chadwell boardtrack racing frame.
+Original front end, fuel tank and other components complete this very rare and highly collectable motorcycle.
+This bike recently came off a 15 year static display at the Peterson Museum in Los Angeles, CA and has been featured in a number of books, magazines and posters over the years.
+Case number 18.8V.1 can be seen on the left side of the motor below the cylinders.

 Special Solo Twin with small wheels, sport solo bars and magneto ignition.
 Very rare twin cam high performance factory hot rod and reported to be the only known survivor of approximately twenty-five built.
 Restored by RL Jones about twenty years ago with what looks to be original paint, twin straight header pipes, and much more.
 Excellent motorcycle for any private collection or museum.